 In August 2015, I witnessed something quite traumatic which I will never forget.
-I won't get into too much detail, as involves the death of a family member.
-Please just know that it was a hard thing to see as a 24 year old and very difficult to process what happened.
+I won't get into too much detail - just know that it was a hard thing to see as a 24 year old and very difficult to process what happened.
 After this event, I was obviously very emotional.
 Losing a family member is always tough, and grief is a natural process for us all to go through.
 However the grief began to get worse and worse, to where I began to struggle daily.

 After a couple of months of feeling like this, I went to see my GP to see if could get some medication to help me sleep.
 I was exhausted and sure if I could sleep, I'd begin to feel better.
 Instead, the doctor told me that my symptoms were reflective of PTSD (Post Traumatic Stress Disorder).
 Sorry, what?!
 PTSD?!
 I beg your pardon...
 I thought it only effected the emergency and armed forces, you know, those who really see awful things multiple times?
 Yet, I was a 24 year old who thought her grief was a little heavier that usual and just wanted to sleep but instead was being diagnosed with a mental health disorder.

 So I arranged to see a counsellor and began to have sessions weekly to discuss what I was feeling and what I was going through.
 It was tough though, a lot of tears, used tissues and a lot of understanding the process of grief.
 Weirdly enough, I never thought I would be 'that' person to seek help for mental health, but boy, did I begin to feel better?
 It just felt good to talk to someone who didn't know anything about me but could understand what I was feeling.
 To chat, vent, cry, sit in silence, without judgement.